The AI Agent race begins

 Recruiters (demand side)

-Businesses and individuals want to harness the capabilities of AI agents and automations.
-However, they struggle to find suitable use cases, and setting up these automations remain a challenge.
+Businesses and individuals want to adopt the capabilities of AI agents.
+However, they struggle to find suitable use cases, and lack the technical expertise to set them up.

 🧑💻